 Due to its technology-reliant nature, automated marketing also has the capacity and capabilities to help businesses expand omnichannel.
 By expanding marketing efforts to multiple channels, businesses can expect to see as much as a 90% higher customer retention rate over single-channel marketing platforms.

-Most advanced marketing automation systems can cover many channels at the same time and in various formats and mediums.
+Most advanced ecommerce marketing automation systems can cover many channels at the same time and in various formats and mediums.
 Examples of these include email marketing, social media campaigns, web presence, and more.

 Opt for Unified Platforms